 Experiment 1

 Experiment 1 was conducted as a within-subject design, with every participant undergoing both the control and episodic specificity induction procedures.
 Participants performed the episodic or control interview and then performed the gambling task.
+The experimental procedure can be seen in figure 1A.
 Due to apparent carryover effects between across the two sessions, below we report only the results from the first session of the experiment.

+Figure 1: Experimental procedure in experiment 1 (A) and the stimuli shown to participants during the gambling task (B).

 Participants

 We collected data from 47 participants who were recruited through McGill’s classified ads system.
 This study was approved by McGill’s Research Ethics Office (REB).
-Five participants were excluded from the analysis for having insufficient levels of exploration; four of them chose the risky option 3 times or less during the first 30 trials, and one chose the risky option 7 times overall.
-One participant from the control condition was excluded for being approximately 4 standard deviations (estimated without the outlier) away from the mean overall level of risk-taking in the control group.
+We excluded participants who had insufficient levels of early exploration (i.e. 10% of risky choices or less during the first 30 trials) or outliers who were at least 1 standard deviations away from any other participant in their respective condition.
+In experiment 1, we excluded 4 participants with insufficient levels of early exploration and 1 outlier from the control condition.
 Of the remaining 41 participants, 21 participants were randomly assigned to the Episodic condition, and 20 participants were randomly assigned to the Control condition.
 22 participants were randomly assigned to the first-win condition, and 19 participants to the second-win condition.
 Participants were compensated $10 CAD for one hour, and received an average of $1.25 CAD, (SD= 0.069) for each of the two sessions.
 We administered the Positive and Negative Affect Schedule (PANAS; Watson et al., 1988) both at the beginning of the experimental session and at the end, and the Offer Self-Image Questionnaire (OSIQ; Patton & Noller, 1991) at the end of the experimental session.

 Episodic specificity induction